 Goo music we love is one of the best antidotes to mental pain or heartbreak.
 There’s nothing quite like a cool riff and jam.
 And apparently science agrees with this.
 Research shows that trying to boost your mood while listening to music actually can help.

 We didn’t get to where we are without a little help, so why not extend that same generosity to someone else?
-There is science behind the happiness that is associated with giving.
+There is science behind this way to be happier – our mental state of happiness is associated with giving.
 After all, we all know the saying: “it is better to give than to receive.

 6, Hanging out with Someone Happy